Arryboom/Language/Bash/elk.md

 By default `elasticsearch-certutil` generates certificates that have no hostname information in them (that is, they do not have any Subject Alternative Name fields).
 This means that you can use the certificate for every node in your cluster, but you must turn off hostname verification as shown in the configuration below.

 If you want to use hostname verification within your cluster, run the `elasticsearch-certutil cert` command once for each of your nodes and provide the `--name`, `--dns` and `--ip` options.
+>When you generate the Logstash certificate with `certutil` you should pass `-ip 10.203.207.76`

 - **Generate additional certificates specifically for encrypting HTTP client communications.**